mmari0c/roses-and-thorns/README.md

 - **Private & Anonymous Posting Modes**
   Post privately to yourself or anonymously to the community.

-- **Daily Reflection Prompts**
-  Optional gentle prompts (e.g., “What challenged you today?”) to encourage mindfulness.

 - **Streak Tracking & Progress Insights**
   Track your journaling streak, reflection patterns, and emotional trends over time.

-- **Guided Journaling Tools**
-  Templates for gratitude, self-reflection, and goal tracking.

-- **Improved Feed Algorithm**
-  Show more meaningful content based on your interaction style—not popularity.

 - **Mobile-Friendly Enhancements**
   Better touch interactions and layout improvements for smaller devices.